d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 have parameters in their employed MLPs.
 These parameters are part of those in the pretrained BERT model `bert`, and thus part of parameters in `net`.
-However, these parameters are only for computing the masked language modeling loss and the next sentence prediction loss during pretraining.
+However, such parameters are only for computing the masked language modeling loss and the next sentence prediction loss during pretraining.